 The thing that makes Wimbledon different is the atmosphere.
-Even those who haven’t been able to get tickets for seats on the main courts queue for hours to buy ‘grounds’ tickets which allow you to wander most of the grounds and see a lot of play on the smaller courts.
+Even those who haven’t been able to get tickets for seats on the main courts queue for hours to buy ‘grounds’ tickets.
+These allow you to wander most of the grounds and see a lot of play on the smaller courts.
 There is so much to see and do.

 Tickets For Wimbledon